hexinz/EECS582_Reviews/Exokernel.md

 ### Summary
 <!-- [Up to 3 sentences] -->

 Dawson R. Engler, M. Frans Kaashoek, and James O’Toole Jr. designed a new operating system architecture called *Exokernel*, which solved the above problems by providing application-level management of physical resources.
-To securely export hardware resources to applications , exokernel follows the design principle of separting protection from management.
+To securely export hardware resources to applications, exokernel follows the design principle of separting protection from management.
+It turns out that exokernel is not only easy to implement, but it also allows easy implement of purpose-specific abstractions at application level, thus improving performance, flexibility and functionality.

 ### Key Insights
 <!-- [Up to 2 insights] -->